 It is notable that the 5D Mark IV has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 5D Mark IV and the A6500 are recent models that are part of the current product line-up of Canon.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.